 On both Saturday

-, Chelmsford Library will be travelling through time to the Regency period, with a celebration of the life and times of English novelist Jane Austen.
+and Sunday, Chelmsford Library will be travelling through time to the Regency period, with a celebration of the life and times of English novelist Jane Austen.
 Activities will include crafts, singing groups, carpet bowls, indoor croquet, a vintage bicycle exhibition, including Penny Farthings, and a tea party.
 Dig out your finest empire line dress, or linen shirt, and join the frivolities!

 In total, Essex has 17 events happening at 16 libraries - there’s something for everyone, and it’s all completely free.